-Surrey’s Formula Student team achieves best ever result
+Surrey’s formula student team achieves best ever result

-Team Manager Angelina Acaster says, “Formula Student was an invaluable experience and I had great fun working with team SURTES.
-The competition challenged my engineering knowledge, which has enhanced my confidence in my ability as an engineer.”
+“I enjoyed being part of team SURTES; and kept coming back each year for more.
+I felt it was an invaluable experience and I had great fun working with the team.
+Formula Student challenged my engineering knowledge, which has enhanced my confidence in my ability as an engineer.”
+Angelina Acaster, Team Manager.

 All students on the Automotive Engineering programme have the option to participate in the formula student competition in their second year of study.
 The competition gives students practical experience in design and manufacturing but also a chance to gain experience in the business elements of engineering.
 Participation in the event offers students practical experience of the responsibilities and challenges that come with a career in automotive engineering.